 - There may be a hearing where the family have the right to attend and ask questions

-- We solicitors often represent families for free at inquests.
+- We solicitors often represent the interests of client families free of charge at inquests.
 Please contact us for more information

 - The Coroner will then give a verdict on why the person died